Digital Protractor Online

 This digital protractor page treats a canvas, image, PDF page, or screenshot as measurable visual evidence.
 The workspace is tuned for users who want numeric readouts, snapping, radians, and repeatable exports: zoom into the digital protractor workspace, align the overlay, place points carefully, and keep the context for a numeric geometry check, a line intersection, and a technical sketch in one reviewable page.

-A good digital protractor measurement depends on setup.
-Bring in the source, check the digital protractor workspace edge, use guides or snap when helpful, and keep notes with the saved reading so a numeric geometry check, a line intersection, and a technical sketch can be reviewed later.
+A good tool measurement depends on setup.
+Bring in the source, check the workspace edge, use guides or snap when helpful, and keep notes with the saved reading so a numeric geometry check, a line intersection, and a technical sketch can be reviewed later.

 How to use digital protractor for a numeric geometry check

-1. Add a canvas, image, PDF page, or screenshot with the upload button, paste shortcut, PDF importer, sample, or blank canvas option that fits this page.
+1. Add a canvas, image, PDF page, or screenshot with the image picker, paste an image from the clipboard, or use a blank canvas when you only need guides.

-2. Open Advanced Mode when digital protractor alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.
+2. Open Advanced Mode when workflow alignment needs grid lines, snap, overlay opacity, image adjustment, or a 360 degree protractor.

-3. Place the vertex first for a numeric geometry check, then set one point on each side of the visible digital protractor workspace angle.
+3. Place the vertex first for a numeric geometry check, then set one point on each side of the visible visual measurement workspace angle.
 For two-line work, mark both ends of line one and both ends of line two.

-4. Drag each digital protractor point until the annotation follows the visible edge of the digital protractor workspace.
+4. Drag each tool point until the annotation follows the visible edge of the workspace.
 Use the result panel to compare the smaller angle, supplementary value, and reflex value for a line intersection.

 5. Add a note if the measurement belongs to a numeric geometry check, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.